AkessonUlrik/ELA406---Exploring-the-V-REP-simulation-environment/README.md

 # Mobile_Robotics_Project
-Project repo for the cource mobile robotics so that
+Project repo for the cource mobile robotics for a line follower with obstacle avoidance